ShurimasKitten/HomoclinicContinuation_COCO/README.md

 ## Working examples
+We now demonstrate the boundary value problem (BVP) using a four-dimensional climate model.
+The periodic solutions have already been computed and are stored in the `exampleData` file.
+Users only need to provide their COCO compatible vector field and ODE function handle in the structural array `probSettings`; refer to `loadDefaultSettings()` for the detailed implementation.

 ### Example 1: A standard Belnikov bifurcation
-The boundary value problem (BVP) is demonstrated using a four-dimensional climate model, with two examples of homoclinic continuation.
-In both examples, the periodic solutions have already been computed.
-Users only need to provide their COCO compatible vector field and ODE function handle in the structural array `probSettings`; refer to `loadDefaultSettings()` for details.

 ```markdown
 # Load settings